Bakedpotato-99/Hearthstone-Deck-Tracker-linux-proton-install/README.md

 I managed to make HDT work on Linux Mint 22.3 – Cinnamon 64-bit with Hearthstone Battlegrounds running via Steam Proton.
 Overlay works, combat simulation works, automatic update to a new version works.
 Login to hsreplay.net is also possible.
 I am only playing Battlegrounds, but I do not see a reason why it should not work on normal HS.
+This solution works in default Hearhstone Fullscreen mode.

 This setup was tested only on Linux Mint.
 If you run into any problem with the guide, use a different distro, or don't trust the guide, see the **[technical deep dive](https://github.com/Bakedpotato-99/Hearthstone-Deck-Tracker-linux-proton-install/blob/main/technical-deep-dive-HDT-Linux.md)**.
 It contains an in-depth explanation of the setup.
 Copy this to the LLM of your choice so it can tailor the install to your system.